1jour1vin

 Manuals

-In stainless steel tanks with pre-fermentation maceration for 2-3 days, followed by 4 weeks of fermentation.
+In stainless steel tanks, with 2–3 days of pre-fermentation maceration, followed by 4 weeks of fermentation

-18 months in tanks at constant temperature, no fining or filtration
+18 months in tanks at a constant temperature, with no fining or filtration

 Alcohol content